-PEX Plumbing in Vacaville: Why Polyethylene Pipe Is the Best Thing Since Copper
+PEX In Vacaville: Why Polyethylene Pipe Is Best Since Copper?

 PEX plumbingWe get excited about new technology here at Bell Brothers, and we like to think of ourselves as early adopters.
 From heat pumps to tankless water heaters, we like new technology that works and has proven itself.
 And the new technology that’s got us talking lately is PEX plumbing, a totally new way of plumbing that’s simple, easy to use, and cheaper than copper!